What is Tattooing?

 Entering my third decade into this craft we call tattooing; I have witnessed a flock of mainstream types slowly getting deeper into the world of body modification.
 It started in the 90’s when NBA players and popular musicians appeared on television with new images on their bodies.
 Having a famous person wearing a tattoo made it acceptable for fans to imitate them.

 I did an interview in the late nineties and I was asked what I was going to do when tattooing became unpopular again.
 My answer was simple.
 I would go back to tattooing my friends.
 That was the reason liked tattooing in the first place, it was a rite of passage.
 Back then, getting a tattoo showed your commitment to the group.
 It bonded you to the beliefs and ideologies shared by the counterculture life.
 The act of getting tattooed was more important than the image.
 It was also a big ‘fuck you’ to those that had pushed against us: the mainstream.

-Once the small tattoo is done, you rarely see them again.
-There is no bond between me and the customer.
-I want to tattoo my friends.
+Once the small tattoo is done, you rarely see the customer again.
+There is no bond created in the experience.
+I want to tattoo my clients that have evolved into friendships.
 People who I know and build relationships with.
 Clients that are as committed to getting tattooed as the tattoo is to them.

 That is why I work by appointment.
 To build a community of good people who are like minded and bonded through the simple act of receiving a tattoo for life.
 The bond among friends is why I love tattooing.

 Matt Hodel has Risograph art prints up in his store ready for you to enjoy.

 Red Riso Rose$20.00 Add to cart

 Circle Jerk Poster$30.00 Add to cart